 Located in Central Europe, Austria borders Germany and the Czech Republic to the north, Slovakia and Hungary to the east, Slovenia and Italy to the south, and Switzerland and Liechtenstein to the west.
 The total area of this landlocked country is 84,000 km2 with only a quarter that is low-lying.
-The official language, German, is also the mother tongue of 88.6 % of the population.
+The official language, German, is also the first language of 88.6 % of the population.

 Austria is a parliamentary representative democracy consisting of nine federal states.
 It is one of six European countries that have declared permanent neutrality and includes the concept of everlasting neutrality in the constitution.
-Austria has been a member of the United Nations since 1955 and joined the EU in 1995.
-The country plays an active role in the Organization for Economic Co-operation and Development, the Organization for Security and Cooperation in Europe and other international economic organizations.
+Austria has been a member of the UN since 1955 and joined the EU in 1995.
+The country plays an active role in the Organization for Economic Co-operation and Development, the Organization for Security and Cooperation in Europe, and other international economic organizations.

-- Vienna, the European capital of classical music, has been a centre of musical innovation since the early 1500s
+- Vienna, Austria and the European capital of classical music, has been a center of musical innovation since the early 1500s.

-- Austria has a great variety of flora and fauna, including endemic species that are under preservation
+- The country has a great variety of flora and fauna, including endemic species that are under preservation.

-- Austria's handicrafts are famous worldwide - most notably fine hand-crafted items, costume jewellery, ceramics and glassware
+- Austria's handicrafts are world famous, most notably fine, hand-crafted items, costume jewelry, ceramics, and glassware.

-Austria is the fourth richest country within the European Union, with a GDP per capita of approximately USD 41,077 (2014).
-Since becoming a member state of the EU it has gained closer ties to other EU economies, reducing its economic dependence on Germany.
-Membership in the EU has also drawn an influx of foreign investors attracted by its access to the single European market and proximity to EU aspirant economies.
-Austria's service sector generates the vast majority of its GDP.
+Austria is the fourth wealthiest country within the EU, with a GDP per capita of approximately USD 51,559 (2018).
+Since becoming a member state of the EU, it has gained closer ties with other EU economies, reducing its economic dependence on Germany.
+Membership in the EU has also drawn an influx of foreign investors attracted by Austria’s access to the singular European market and proximity to EU aspirant economies.
+The country's service sector generates the vast majority of its GDP.